 Heading off to continue your education at college is such a proud moment for you and your parents.
-However, it is essential that you equip yourself with the right knowledge and advice to ensure you choose the right institution for their needs.
+If you’ve earned college credits through credit by exam, it is essential that you equip yourself with the right knowledge and advice to ensure you choose the right institution for your needs.

 Of course, there is no perfect solution, and, in fact, many educational establishments will be unavailable to you because of your academic record—or even just your financial situation.